Consumption Stimulus with Digital Coupons: Heterogeneity and Policy Design: Distributional Consequences and Policy Design

-We present results across three different classification thresholds of SMEs based on pre-treatment sales revenue percentiles: establishments in the lowest 20th, 50th, and 86th percentiles.
-The 50th percentile represents a commonly used threshold and is the definition throughout our analysis, while the 86th percentile aligns with definitions used by the U.S. Small Business Administration \citep{Census2021} for small business classification.\footnote{The U.S. Small Business Administration defines ``smal'' establishments as those accounting for 50 percent of total industry revenue.
-Applied to our Beijing restaurant data, this criterion corresponds to the 86th percentile of pre-treatment sales revenue.} This variation allows us to illustrate how the magnitude of tradeoffs depends on the breadth of SME definitions.
+We present results across three different classification thresholds of SMEs based on percentiles of sales revenue in the six months prior to the coupon event: establishments in the lowest 20th, 50th, and 86th percentiles.
+The 50th percentile represents a commonly used threshold and is the definition used throughout our analysis, while the 86th percentile aligns with definitions used by the U.S. Small Business Administration \citep{Census2021} for small business classification.\footnote{The U.S. Small Business Administration defines ``small'' establishments as those accounting for 50 percent of total industry revenue.
+Applied to our Beijing restaurant data, this criterion corresponds to the 86th percentile of six-month pre-event sales revenue.} These thresholds show how the tradeoff varies with the breadth of the SME definition.

 Figures \ref{fig:sme20} to \ref{fig:sme80} present results across these three SME definitions.
 The analysis reveals a clear tradeoff: increasing the weight on SMEs boosts their share of induced revenue but reduces overall stimulus effectiveness.
-For example, in Figure \ref{fig:sme50}, prioritizing SMEs increases their revenue share from 6 percent to 10 percent, but at the cost of a 10 percent reduction in total revenue generated.
-This pattern persists across all SME definitions, illustrating the fundamental tension between maximizing overall economic impact and ensuring equitable distribution of benefits.
+For example, in Figure \ref{fig:sme50}, prioritizing SMEs increases their revenue share from 6 percent to 10 percent, but at the cost of a 7 percent reduction in total revenue generated.
+This pattern persists across all SME definitions, illustrating the tension between maximizing overall economic impact and ensuring equitable distribution of benefits.\footnote{ In addition to the efficiency-equity tradeoff quantified here, there is also a consumer-side normative consideration.
+Because consumers who patronize SMEs tend to have lower wealth (Table~\ref{tabA:btmean}), policies that shift more revenue toward SMEs also rely more heavily on lower-wealth consumers' out-of-pocket spending to generate the stimulus effect.
+Under a standard rational benchmark, receiving digital coupons should always yield non-negative utility gains, so targeting lower-wealth consumers would directly benefit them.
+However, the empirical findings in Section~\ref{sec:result-implication} suggest that the observed responses are not fully explained by simple rational threshold-based models alone.
+If stimulus relies on consumer co-financing and behavioral mechanisms also shape spending responses, then shifting more of the financing burden toward lower-wealth consumers may have ambiguous welfare implications for those consumers, even if such targeting better supports SMEs.
+Recognizing this consideration can be important in the policy design of digital coupons, even though our paper does not attempt a behavioral welfare analysis.}

-These results highlight two key tradeoffs in stimulus program design.
-The first concerns the balance between overall stimulus magnitude and targeted support for vulnerable businesses.
-The second involves the financing burden: as policies shift toward supporting SMEs, they increasingly rely on lower-wealth consumers' out-of-pocket spending to generate the stimulus effect.
-This redistribution may raise concerns about the welfare implications---a particularly salient issue given the consumer-financed nature of digital coupon programs.